dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ---
 title: MSBuild properties for Microsoft.NET.Sdk
-description: Reference for the MSBuild properties and items that are understood by the .NET Core SDK. ms.date: 02/14/2020 ms.topic: reference ms.custom: updateeachrelease
+description: Reference for the MSBuild properties and items that are understood by the .NET SDK. ms.date: 02/14/2020 ms.topic: reference ms.custom: updateeachrelease
 ---
-# MSBuild reference for .NET Core SDK projects
+# MSBuild reference for .NET SDK projects

-This page is a reference for the MSBuild properties and items that you can use to configure .NET Core projects.
+This page is a reference for the MSBuild properties and items that you can use to configure .NET projects.

 > [!NOTE]
-> This page is a work in progress and does not list all of the useful MSBuild properties for the .NET Core SDK.
+> This page is a work in progress and does not list all of the useful MSBuild properties for the .NET SDK.
 For a list of common MSBuild properties, see [Common MSBuild properties](/visualstudio/msbuild/common-msbuild-project-properties).

 ## Framework properties